Mongolia - Grasslands, Nomads and the Gobi

 Day 2: Hogno Han

 In the morning, we visit Gandan Monastery and the National History Museum before we depart for Hogno Han/Bayangobi.
 Here, we spend some time with a local 'nomadic' family and explore the area.
 Here you have an opportunity for a horseback ride, hiking or just relaxing at the camp!

 Day 3: To Karakoram - Ancient Capital of the Mongols

 In the morning, we drive to Karakoram.
 Karakoram served as the Mongolian capital for only 40 years (when Kublai Khan moved it to what is now Beijing).
 Most of the city was later destroyed by Manchurian soldiers.
 On our way to Karakoram, we visit Erdene Zuu Monastery.
 The remnants of the city were reputedly used to build the Erdene Zuu Monastery in the 16th century.
-We spend the rest of the day exploring Karakoram.
-We can go horseback riding, hiking, or just relax by the river.
+We visit the newly opened museum in Karakorum showcasing recent archeological findings in the area and excellent displays on Mongolian empires.

 Day 4: Przewalski Wild Horses, Return to Ulaanbaatar

 Today we drive to the Hustain Nuruu (Pike Hustai) National Reserve to have a view of Przewalski Wild Horses, recently re-introduced back into Mongolia.
 The 90,000 hectare reserve was established in 1993 and the takhi (the Mongolian name of wild horses) were brought to Mongolia from zoo parks within Holland.
 Within the reserve there are a number of Turkish graves and stone statues.
 The Ongot archaeological complex is also nearby.
 Tour the visitor's center to learn about conservation projects and current developments.
 After lunch, we drive back to Ulaanbaatar.